Riehle.net

 We have verified Y-DNA data confirming Markus’s grandson as having had a variant within the Y-haplogroup E-V13 categorized as FTB92833.
 The recent data discussed below makes it virtually certain Johannes and his father also had this variant which likely originated only a few generation before Johannes’s birth.

 We also have confirmed that this variant was held by Mathias Riehle of Nordrach Baden, born 1681.
 Nordrach is about 30 km by road southeast of Offenburg, Baden-Württemberg via a circuitous route deep into the Black Forest.
-It is about 60 km south of Wagshurst.
+It is about 50 km south of Wagshurst by car, about 30 on foot.

 The Y-DNA variant carried by both Mathias of Nordrach and Johannes of Wagshurst has a point estimate of origination at 1631, the year after Johannes’s birth.
 It is possible but very unlikely Johannes or son Markus were the originators of the variant and certain that it originated no later than Markus (supporting details available on request).
 That leaves Johannes’s father, born perhaps between 1600 and 1610, in the statistical sweet spot for origination, although it might well have been earlier.